OpenLinkSoftware/mcp-odbc-server/README.md

 ### Key System Components

 1. Check the `node.js` version.
-If it's not at least `21.1.0`, upgrade or install explicitly using:
+If it's not at least `21.1.0` or higher, upgrade or install explicitly using:
    ```sh
    nvm install v21.1.0
    ```